-- Our organisation is made up of 61% men and 39% women - We have a larger proportion of males in upper pay quartiles where salaries are higher. - Given the nature of our business, we employ people with qualifications in science, technology, engineering and mathematics (STEM) related fields.
+- Our organisation is made up of 59% men and 41% women. - We have a larger proportion of males in upper pay quartiles and job levels where salaries are higher. - Given the nature of our business, we employ people with qualifications in science, technology, engineering and mathematics (STEM) related fields.
 National demand for these skills is high but the number of women studying and working in STEM remains low and therefore this affects the gender diversity of available applicants for roles at BRE.